sujanadepu/walmart_sales-t1/README.md

 FROM walmart
 GROUP BY payment_method;
 ```
--- Project Question #2: Identify the highest-rated category in each branch
+Q2: Identify the highest-rated category in each branch
 -- Display the branch, category, and avg rating
 ```sq
 SELECT branch, category, avg_rating